UMNLibraries/mdl_search/README.md

 `docker-compose exec web rake solr:commit`

-## Shelling Into The App
+## Interacting with the App on the Command Line

-Enter an interactive session with the application:
+Enter an interactive session with the application (must be running in another tab):

 `$ docker-compose exec web /bin/bash`

+Replace `/bin/bash` with `rails console` to skip right to a Rails console session.

+Execute a task in the Rails Test Environment (e.g. run some tests):

+`docker-compose exec -e "RAILS_ENV=test" web respec`

 ## Troubleshooting